True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 "We've been trying to run down the information, but as of this point, it's all been futile," Strbjak said.

-Anyone with information about her disappearance is asked to call the Munster Police Department at (219) 836-1010.
-Tipsters can also visit the department's website, https://www.munster.org/egov/apps/action/center.egov?view=form&id=1.
+Anyone with information about her disappearance is asked to call the Munster Police Department at 219-836-1010.
+Tipsters also can visit bit.ly/munsterpdtipster.

 TRUE CRIME: Rose petals for Alicia

-LAKE STATION — A week after a six-year-old girl was sexually assaulted, strangled to death and dumped into a river, mourners memorialized her by throwing rose petals into the water.
+LAKE STATION — A week after a 6-year-old girl was sexually assaulted, strangled to death and dumped into a river, mourners memorialized her by throwing rose petals into the water.

 Alicia Rodriguez was being watched by her mother's boyfriend, Joseph Luis Gorbea Jr., on Oct.
 19, 1996, when he took her to a home in the 2800 block of Henry Street in Lake Station.

-Gorbea, who was 19 years old at the time, forced the girl to have sex with her, which seriously injured her, according to court records.
+Gorbea, who was 19 years old at the time, sexually assaulted the girl, which seriously injured her, according to court records.

 He later admitted that he strangled the girl, put Alicia in her mother's car and drove to the Liverpool Road bridge.
 According to court records, he threw the girl into Deep River.